Exclusive-China to end Ant Group's regulatory revamp with fine of at least $1.1 billion-sources

 For the broader technology sector, an Ant fine would mark a key step towards the conclusion to China's bruising crackdown on private enterprises that began with the scrapping of Ant's IPO and which has subsequently wiped billions off the market value of several companies.

-Ant and the PBOC did not immediately respond to a Reuters request for comment.
+Ant and the PBOC did not immediately respond to requests for comment.
 The sources did not wish to be named as they were not authorised to speak to the media.

+Hong Kong shares in Ant's affiliate, e-commerce titan Alibaba Group, jumped as much as 6.4% after the Reuters report was published before giving up some of the gains.

+Moves by the Chinese government to "finalise penalties, clarify its expectations, and draw clear compliance boundaries are key to stabilising private sector confidence," said Rukim Kuang, founder of Beijing-based Lens Consulting.

 Founded by billionaire Jack Ma, Ant undertakes payment processing, consumer lending and insurance products distribution, among other businesses.
 In mid-2020 before its IPO was pulled, it was valued by some investors at more than $300 billion.